The weight two and opposite sign cases for the Fourier relative trace formulas: Introduction

 \subsection{Statement of main results}

-For a choice of a given test function $f_\mathbb{A}=f_\infty \otimes f$, the trace formulas we shall discuss provide an equality between two series.
+We refer the reader to Section 1.4.2 for notation concerning groups, which we tried to keep as standard as possible.
+For a choice of a given test function $f_\mathbb{A}=f_\infty \otimes f\in C(G(\mathbb{A}))$, the trace formulas we shall discuss provide an equality between two series.
 One side, commonly referred to as the spectral side, involves a product of pairs of Fourier coefficients, averaged over a family of automorphic forms cut by $f$, whereas the other involved generalised Kloosterman sums.
-Under mild conditions on the support of $f_p$, one may obtain the following Bruggeman-Kuznetsov formula. \begin{theorem}[Unrefined BK formula] Suppose $f=\bigotimes_p f_p \in \mathcal{H}$ is non-zero, and that for each $p$ that $f_p$ is supported inside the subgroup of matrices $g \in G(\mathbb{Q}_p)$ with $v_p(\det g)\in 2 \mathbb{Z}$.\\ For $m_1,m_2 \in \tfrac{1}{N}\mathbb{Z}$ with $m_1m_2<0$ we have that
+Choosing $f_\infty \in C_c^\infty(G^+(\mathbb{R}))$ which is also bi-$K_\infty$-invariant, and $f\in C_c^\infty(G(\mathbb{A}_{\text{fin}}))$ with mild support conditions, one may obtain an unrefined version of the Bruggeman-Kuznetsov formula.
+An interesting feature of such a formula is that one may suppress $f_\infty$ entirely, relating instead an entire function $h_\infty$ on the spectral side to its integral transform $H_\infty$ on the geometric side (see Proposition \ref{prop:paley-wiener-isom} for the relation between $f_\infty$ and $h_\infty$).